Gabe3L/gaia/README.md

 - **Text-to-Speech Feedback**
   GAIA responds verbally to user requests using a realistic voice engine, completing the interaction loop.

+- **Responsive and Customizable UI**
+  All features of the app are viewable and customizable through a modern and clean user interface.

 ## Prerequisites

 ### Software